-It has 5 stars, over 1000 reviews and is a #1 best seller in the fish oil category on Amazon!
+It has almost all 5 stars, over 1000 reviews and is a #1 best seller in the fish oil category on Amazon!
 If you’re looking for a flat belly after 40, fish oil is well worth considering!

 11. Cut back on milk

 No matter what the ads say, according to most experts, milk does NOT do a body good.

 Think of it this way.
 Is there anywhere else in the animal kingdom where 1 species drinks the breast-milk of another species?

 No is the answer you’re looking for.

 Now, I’m not a vegan and I’m not uber-militant.
 I like cheese and ice cream too.
 But if you want a flat belly after 40, you aren’t likely to get it by drinking milk on a regular basis.